henoriega/FOLPS-nu/README.md

 # FOLPSν
-FOLPSν computes the redshift space power spectrum multipoles in a fraction of second.
-The code combine analytical modeling and numerical methods based on the FFTLog formalism to speed up the loop calculations.
+FOLPSν is Python code that computes the galaxy redshift space power spectrum for cosmologies containing massive neutrinos in a fraction of second.
+The code combines analytical modeling and numerical methods based on the FFTLog formalism to speed up the calculations of loop integrals.

 [![arXiv](https://img.shields.io/badge/arXiv-PONER_NUMERO-red)](https://ARXIV_PONER_LINK)